-The emission control systems on your Honda engine were designed, built, and certified to conform with EPA, California and Canadian emission regulations.
-We recommend the use of genuine Honda parts whenever you have maintenance done.
-These original-design replacement parts are manufactured to the same standards as the original parts, so you can be confident of their performance.
-The use of replacement parts that are not of the original design and quality may impair the effectiveness of your emission control system.
+The emissions control systems on your new Honda engine were designed, built, and certified to conform with EPA, California, and Canadian emissions regulations.
+We recommend the use of Honda Genuine parts whenever you have maintenance done.
+These originaldesign replacement parts are manufactured to the same standards as the original parts, so you can be confident of their performance.
+Honda cannot deny coverage under the emission warranty solely for the use of non-Honda replacement parts or service performed at a location other than an authorized Honda dealership; you may use comparable EPA certified parts, and have service performed at non-Honda locations.
+However, the use of replacement parts that are not of the original design and quality may impair the effectiveness of your emissions control system.

-A manufacturer of an aftermarket part assumes the responsibility that the part will not adversely affect emission performance.
-The manufacturer or rebuilder of the part must certify that use of the part will not result in a failure of the engine to comply with emission regulations.
+A manufacturer of an aftermarket part assumes the responsibility that the part will not adversely affect emissions performance.
+The manufacturer or rebuilder of the part must certify that use of the part will not result in a failure of the engine to comply with emissions regulations.